 A newly awarded £3.5M EPSRC Programme Grant EP/V026259/1 Maths4DL on the Mathematics

-of Deep Learning, joint between Bath, Cambridge and UCL, starting in January 2022.
+of Deep Learning, joint between Bath, Cambridge and UCL, which started in February 2022.

 Machine learning, in particular Deep Learning (DL) based on ‘neural networks’, is one of the fastest growing areas of modern science and technology, which has potentially an enormous and transformative impact on all areas of our lives.